 If the accessControlPolicyIDs of the original resource is not present, the accessControlPolicyIDs is set to the same value as the parent resource or is set using the local policy of the original resource.

+Attributes marked with MA in oneM2M TS-0001 [6].
+Such attributes shall be included if present in the original resource and set to same value as in the original resource.

-Attributes marked with MA and attributes marked with OA that are included in the announcedAttribute attribute.
-Such attributes shall be present in the original resource and set to same value as the original resource.
+Attributes marked with OA that are included in the announcedAttribute attribute.
+Such attributes shall be included if present in the original resource and set to same value as in the original resource.

+The resourceType attribute is set to the announced variant of the original resource (see Table 6.3.4.2.1-1).

 Perform the following steps for each new item (announcement target) that has been added to the announceTo attribute list

-If the announcement target is a CSE-ID, check if the parent resource of the original resource has been announced to the announcement target CSE.
+If the announcement target is a CSE-ID, check if the CSE hosting the original resource has registered to the announcement target CSE, or if the registrar CSE for the announcement target and a <remoteCSE> resource for the Hosting CSE exists on the announcement target CSE.

-If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the announced parent resource.
+If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the <remoteCSE> of the CSE hosting the original resource.

-If no, check if the CSE hosting the original resource has registered and created a <remoteCSE> resource to the announcement target CSE(s).
+If no, then check if the CSE hosting the original resource has been announced to the announcement target CSE and created a <remoteCSEAnnc> resource as a child of the <CSEBase>.

-- If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the <remoteCSE> of the CSE hosting the original resource.
+- If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the <remoteCSEAnnc> resource.

 - If no, then check if the CSE hosting the original resource has been announced to the announcement target CSE and created a <remoteCSEAnnc> resource as a child of the <CSEBase>.